Departmental Health and Safety Manual

 Disposition Method: Shred or Delete

 A record of denied requests for the use of human subjects in research.
-May include application, sample consent forms, Review Committee's Disposition documentation, investigator's responses to the Committee, sponsor protocols, copies of Radiation Safety Committee Review, supporting documentation, modifications of applications, Adverse Event Reports, correspondence and non-compliance documentation, record requests, safety reports, complaints, etc.
+May include but is not limited to: application, sample consent forms, Review Committee's Disposition documentation, investigator's responses to the Committee, sponsor protocols, copies of Radiation Safety Committee Review, supporting documentation, modifications of applications, Adverse Event Reports, correspondence and non-compliance documentation, record requests, safety reports, complaints.

 Official Copy: Human Subjects Division